Electrical and Computer Engineering

 3rd Cycle Studies

-A combination of the following methods will be employed: tutorial guidance classes and/or seminary; project of research and synthesis about a subject and/or of realization of practical assignments, and/or of research works, concerning simulation and/or real implementation.
+A combination of the following methods will be employed: tutorial guidance classes; seminary classes; orientation of practical works on simulation and / or real implementation.